Why I love basil

 Growing tips for basil.

 Make sure you plant your basil in a sunny location.
 These plants need at least 6 hours of sun.
 The soil should be moist and well-drained.
-I have them in a 6 inch raised bed.
+I have them in a 6-inch raised bed.
 Since you are going to eat the basil leaves, I recommend not using chemicals on these plants.
 A little compost in the soil is a great natural fertilizer.

 To make sure your plants are nice and bushy, make sure to pinch off the center stem once there are 6 to 8 pairs of leaves.
 Pinch back to the first set of healthy leaves.
 Whenever you need basil, pinch back a stem.
 If it looks like flowers are starting to appear, pinch/cut them back by at least a few leaves.
-Flowering plants often causes the basil leaves to taste a bit bitter.
+Flowering plants often cause the basil leaves to taste a bit bitter.

 How to store basil on your counter.